How to Debrief After Swinging With Your Partner (A Simple Framework)

 Step 3, Body and emotions scan

 Report.
 Do not debate.
+Rate feelings 0 to 10.

 Step 4, Consent and boundaries review